 Armory Lane Housing Limited Partnership is an elderly property.
 Eight (8) units at the property have rental assistance through the HUD Section 202 Program.
 Residents and applicants are eligible to receive assistance through the section 202 program if the household is composed of one or more persons at least one of whom is 62 years of age or more at the time of initial occupancy.
-Income limits apply.
 All other residents of the property must be age 55 or older.
-Income limits apply.
 Household members must be age 50 or older to be placed on the waitlist.
+Income limits apply to property.

-Mountain View Apartments

-123 Rt 125
+Mountain View Apartments 123 Rt 125 Hancock, VT

-Hancock, VT